backdrop-contrib/bueditor/README.txt

 using it.
 Each editor instance has its own variables and methods that can(should) be used by javascript buttons.
 See EDITOR INSTANCE

+BUE.processTextarea(T, tplid):
+integrates the editor template(BUE.templates[tplid]) into the textarea T.
+This can be used for dynamic editor integration at any time after page load.

+BUE.postprocess:
+an array of post process functions which are called with the parameters E(editor instance) and $(jQuery) just after instance creation.
+BUE.postprocess.push(function(E, $){/* Extend/alter the instance E */});

+BUE.buttonClick(eindex, bindex):
+Trigger click event of the button BUE.instances[eindex].buttons[bindex]

+BUE.text(text)
+Process text for standardizing the new line characters.

+Introduced by bue.popup library:

 BUE.dialog:
 dialog object of the editor used like a pop-up window for getting user input or displaying data.

-It has its own variables and methods.
-See EDITOR DIALOG
+BUE.dialog.open(title, content, effect):
+Opens the dialog with the given title and content in it. optional effect parameter is one of the jQuery effects ('slideDown' or 'fadeIn')

+BUE.dialog.close(effect):
+Closes the dialog.

 BUE.quickPop:
 another dialog object of the editor.
 It has no title or close button.
 It has its own variables and methods.
-See EDITOR QUICK-POP

-BUE.postprocess:
-an array post process functions which are called with E(editor instance) and $(jQuery) parameters just after instance creation.
-BUE.postprocess.push(function(E, $){/* Extend/alter the instance E */});

-- EDITOR METHODS
-BUE.processTextarea(T, tplid):
-integrates the editor template(BUE.templates[tplid]) into the textarea T.
-This can be used for dynamic editor integration at any time after page load.
+BUE.quickPop.open(content, effect):
+Opens the quick-pop with the content in it.

 BUE.openPopup(id, title, content, effect):
-Opens a pop-up dialog having the given "id", titled as "title" and containing the "content".
+Opens a pop-up having the given "id", titled as "title" and containing the "content".
 Returns the js object representing the pop-up(a html table object).
 This pop-up object has its internal "open(title, content, effect)" and "close(effect)" methods which can be used for further opening and closing operations.
 Since pop-up object is a html table object, it has all the methods and properties of a regular table.
-The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesnt allow textarea editing when it is open. optional effect parameter is one of the jQuery effects (opening: 'slideDown', 'fadeIn', closing: 'slideUp', 'fadeOut')
+The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesnt allow textarea editing when it is open.
+Optional effect parameter is one of the jQuery effects (opening: 'slideDown', 'fadeIn', closing: 'slideUp', 'fadeOut')

 BUE.createPopup(id, title, content):
 This method is used by openPopup method.
 Creates and returns the pop-up object for further use.(does not open it)

-- EDITOR INSTANCE (a must-read for javascript button creators) Each editor running on the page for a textarea is called an instance.
+- EDITOR INSTANCE
+Each editor running on a textarea is called an instance.
 Editor instances have their own variables and methods that make it easy to edit textarea content.
 Active instance on the page can be accessed by the variable "BUE.active".

-A js button script is executed in a function with the argument E that refers to BUE.active.
+A js button's script is executed in a function with the argument E that refers to BUE.active and the $ that refers to jQuery.
-Here are the VARIABLES of the istance E:
+Here are the properties and variables of the istance E:

 E.index: index of the instance in the array BUE.instances E.textArea: textarea of the instance as an HTML object.
+E.safeToPreview: initial state of html existance in the textarea.
+E.tplid: template id used by the editor.
 E.tpl: editor template that this instance uses.(one of BUE.templates)
 E.UI: html object that wraps the instance interface. (<div class="bue-ui" id="bue-ui-%index"></div>) E.buttons: array of buttons of the instance as HTML objects(input objects having the type "button" or "image") E.bindex: latest/currently clicked button index that can be used in E.buttons.
 Ex: E.buttons[E.bindex]

-Here are the METHODS of the instance E:

 E.focus():
 Focus on the textarea of the instance.